iiasa/CWatM/docu/calibration_tutorial.rst

 It is best to have a long warm up phase especially for groundwater:
 See also: https://cwatm.github.io/setup.html#initialisation

-You can run CWATM for a couple of years (20 years or more) and store the last days storage values in a file.
+You can run CWatM for a couple of years (20 years or more) and store the last days storage values in a file.
 This file can be read in to enable a ‘warm” start

 * change use_multiprocessing = 0 in settings.txt
 * Delete catchments but keep the empty folder